The internet won. And that's exactly the problem.

 Attention didn't disappear.
 It scattered.

 While everyone fought over the feed, attention started scattering.
 Some of it went to creators.
-Some to podcasts.
 Some to communities.
 Some to clubs.
-Some to run clubs.
 Some to events.
 Culture didn't consolidate.
 It fragmented.

 A run club in Bangalore.
 A jazz night in Delhi.
 A sneaker festival in Mumbai.
-A supper club of eight strangers in Bandra.
-A poetry room in Jaipur.
 A flea market that sells out every month.
 A festival with twenty thousand.

-It is the biggest quiet shift in Indian marketing.
+It is one of the biggest quiet shifts in Indian marketing.
+As brands spend more on experiences, they're beginning to expect the same accountability they've come to expect from every other marketing channel.
 India's live-events economy crossed ₹13,000 crore in 2025, and 78% of Indians now say they'd rather spend on an experience than a thing (EY-Parthenon × BookMyShow, 2026).

 The brands paying attention are already moving: